-As a business owner, you need to keep tabs on your progress in order to see your mistakes, correct them, and ensure that your journey is on the right track.
-Tracking your goals will also keep you motivated, gives you the drive to do better and to do more, and bring you closer to accomplishing your goals.
+As a business owner, you need to keep tabs on your progress to see your mistakes, correct them, and ensure that your journey is on the right track.
+Tracking your goals will motivate you, drive you to do better and do more, and bring you closer to accomplishing your goals.

-Frameworks like SMART at personal level and OKR at organizational level are extremely helpful approaches:
+Frameworks like SMART at a personal level and OKR at an organizational level are extremely helpful approaches:

 Those tools help to ensure that your goals are clear and attainable.
 But there are a few other things that you should consider to ensure that you keep moving forward even when you are using those tools.